MAvis-DTU/02182-MAvis-Code-Handout/README.md

 With the prerequisites installed, follow these steps:
 1. Open your repository in vscode
-2. **ONLY FOR MAC AND ARCH:** Replace the Windows/Debian configuration with the Mac/Arch configuration in [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json)
+2. **IF EXPERIENCING X11 PROBLEMS:** Replace the natively x11 supporting configuration with the noVNC configuration in [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json)
 2. Open the vscode command palette (`ctrl+shift+p` or `cmd+shift+p`)
 3. Run the `Dev Containers: Rebuild and Reopen in Container` command
     - The first build may take a while - check the logs to track progress.
     - Once your files appear in the Explorer (left panel), the devcontainer is ready.

-**FOR MAC AND ARCH:** Due to inefficient native graphics forwarding, Mac and Arch-based systems cannot efficiently run the server graphics natively.
+**IF EXPERIENCING X11 PROBLEMS:** Some systems cannot efficiently run the server graphics natively.
 As a workaround [noVNC](https://novnc.com/info.html) have been used to forward the graphics via a webserver.
-So to see the virtual environment, open [localhost:8080/vnc.html](http://localhost:8080/vnc.html) and press connect.
+To see the virtual GUI environment, open [localhost:8080/vnc.html](http://localhost:8080/vnc.html) and press connect.

 ### Tips & Troubleshooting
 #### Selecting python interpreter